Continue reading on DataGuidance with:

 The Registration of Vital Events and National Identity Card Proclamation

 The Registration of Vital Events and National Identity Card Proclamation guarantees the protection of personal data collected in relation to the registration of vital events and national identity cards.
 Information specific to an individual may not be disclosed to any other person without the consent of the concerned individual or a court order.
-However, the Registration Proclamation allows the disclosure of such information for the purposes laid down under Article 64(1), which include considerations of national security, crime prevention and investigation, tax collection, administrative and social services, and the implementation of risk management systems for financial institutions.
-Moreover, such information must be properly kept in a central database by the appropriate organ so that the information collected for one purpose is used for other purpose by organs established by law with respect to the registration of vital events or the issuance of national identity cards.
+However, the Registration of Vital Events and National Identity Card Proclamation allows the disclosure of such information for the purposes laid down under Article 64(1), which include considerations of national security, crime prevention and investigation, tax collection, administrative and social services, and the implementation of risk management systems for financial institutions.
+Moreover, such information must be properly kept in a central database by the appropriate organ so that the information collected for one purpose is used for other purposes by organs established by law with respect to the registration of vital events or the issuance of national identity cards.
 Apart from this, the information cannot be used for other purposes or shared with other organs.
-A government agency that collects such information has the obligation to protect the data from electronically designed attacks, thefts, and other similar criminal abuse.
+A Government agency that collects such information has the obligation to protect the data from electronically designed attacks, thefts, and other similar criminal abuse.

 The Federal Tax Administration Proclamation